-- iCommute is the regional TDM program. iCommute coordinates services that increase the number of commuters who carpool, vanpool, take transit, bike, walk, and telework.
-This includes the SANDAG Vanpool Program, carpool incentive program, employer outreach program, support for teleworking, bike encouragement and education programs, and regional campaigns like Rideshare Week and Bike Month. - Mobility Hubs are communities with a high concentration of people, destinations, and travel choices.
-They offer on-demand travel options and supporting infrastructure to enhance connections to high-quality Transit Leap services while helping people make short trips around the community on Flexible Fleets.
-Mobility Hubs can span one, two, or a few miles based on community characteristics and are uniquely designed to fulfill a variety of travel needs while strengthening a sense of place. - Flexible Fleets are shared, on-demand transportation services that provide convenient and personalized travel options.
+- Sustainable Transportation Services is the regional TDM program that coordinates services aimed at increasing the number of commuters who carpool, vanpool, take transit, bike, walk, and telework.
+This includes the SANDAG Vanpool Program, employer outreach program, support for teleworking, bike encouragement and education programs, and regional campaigns like Clean Air Day and Bike Month. - Planning for communities with a high concentration of people, destinations, and travel choices are a key TDM strategy.
+They offer on-demand travel options and supporting infrastructure to enhance connections to high-quality transit services while helping people make short trips around the community on Flexible Fleets.
+These communities can span one, two, or a few miles based on community characteristics and are uniquely designed to fulfill a variety of travel needs while strengthening a sense of place. - Flexible Fleets are shared, on-demand transportation services that provide convenient and personalized travel options.
 While they build on the popularity of services such as rideshare, bikeshare, and scootershare, fleets can also include neighborhood shuttles and delivery services.
-These fleets provide services for all types of trips, 24/7, which can reduce the need to own a car.
+These fleets provide services for all types of trips, which can reduce the need to own a car.